notscuffed/repkg/README.md

 Feel free to report errors or request a pull if you have fixed/added something.

 # Features
+- Convert PKG into wallpaper engine project
 - Unpack PKG files
-- Decompile TEX to PNG
+- Decompile TEX
-- Convert PKG into wallpaper engine project
 - Show info about PKG/TEX files

 ### Commands